Brachial plexus

 Mnemonics

-The overall organisation of the brachial plexus is a favourite exam topic and the basis of all subsequent branches.
-Master it using the following mnemonic!
+The overall organization of the brachial plexus is the basis of all subsequent nerve branches in the upper limb and thus is one of the favourite exam topics of anatomy professors.
+Prepare yourself on time and master it using the following mnemonic!

 Rugby Teams Don't Cover Bruises